SpartanJ/eepp/README.md

   * Texture Atlas Editor.
 A very simple tool to allow the developer to create and edit texture atlases.

   * Map Editor: A advanced but simple map editor for the game engine.
-It lacks several features since i didn't have the time to work on it, this particular tool will probably die in favor of TMX map support in the near future ( but i'm not a fan of TMX maps, so there's no decision for the moment ).
+It lacks several features since I didn't have the time to work on it, this particular tool will probably die in favor of TMX map support in the near future ( but i'm not a fan of TMX maps, so there's no decision for the moment ).

 **General Features:**
 ---------------------